cdl-geneseo/geneseo-dictionary/W/Window-Licker.md

 # Window Licker

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-U-Z

-Bibliographies and Study Guides : Window Licker

 Created by  Unknown User (kmh28), last modified by  Unknown User (mcw10) on Apr 14, 2019

 (noun) Someone displaying seemingly below-average intelligence; acting like an idiot.&quot;Look at him purposely falling all over the place...what a window licker.&quot; (N) The word has fallen out of use, identifiable to only 14% of surveyed individuals.
 Terms with similar meaning and more common use include 'moron,' 'dumbass,' and other synonyms.Mary Wrynn.
 S-Z. 2019